 The old adage “you get what you pay for” is true for free software and antivirus in particular.
 Free antivirus provides just that – free protection against viruses and malware, and nothing more.
 They often use the same core engine as paid-for solutions, but are stripped of any additional but still important features.

-Pay a bit more and you can get a more complete solution: Bitdefender Total Security 2019, for example, offers ransomware protection, a VPN, a password manager, a firewall, parental controls and a dozen more features, across up to five devices, for as little as 2p per day per device.
+Pay a bit more and you can get a more complete solution: some offer ransomware protection, a VPN, a password manager, a firewall, parental controls and a dozen more features, across up to five devices, for as little as pennies per day per device.

 Paying for something means you can demand a minimum quality of service

 Should you complain about something you received for free?
 Sure, you can, but chances are that vendors will prioritize problems that come from paid customers.
 Those customers are likely to get updates and fixes faster than those using the free version.